ngromeconf/ngrome-website/src/content/agenda.md

           - slug: l-talk-2
             type: Lighting Talk
             duration: 10
-            title: Testing Angular Components with Storybook
+            title: 5 tips to know before building a design system
-            description: In this talk we will dive into component testing with Storybook.
-We will look at how you can set up Visual Regression, User Interaction and Accessibility testing.
-Then we will focus on what we should test and how thinking about these testing can improve the quality of our code.
+            description: Building your own design system sounds like a great idea, but keeping it alive, maintained & useful is a challenge.
+Let’s explore some ideas to empower your options of success.
             speakers:
-                - slug: christopher-holder
+                - slug: dani-coll-leal
           - slug: talk-4
             type: Talk
             duration: 25
-            title: Concurrent Mode in Angular
+            title: Create Performant Angular Applications
-            description: JavaScript is single threaded.
-Keeping execution times short is crucial for the runtime performance of our applications.
-Long running scripts result in bad Web Vitals like INP & TBT.
-In this talk, we’ll discuss a strategic approach to mitigate this problem, the Concurrent Mode.
+            description: Web performance is vital for user retention and engagement.
+In Angular, enabling specific features can boost app performance.
+The talk covers techniques and media handling for creating an optimal performance via Angular.
             speakers:
-                - slug: julian-jandl
+                - slug: tamas-piros
           - slug:
             title:
-            type: Panel with Michael, Alisa, Christopher and Julian
+            type: Panel with Michael, Alisa, Dani and Tamas
             duration: 15
     - start: '13:10'
       title: 'Afternoon'